Kings-World/fabric-mod/README.md

 ## Installation

-1. Go to the releases section and download the JAR that best suites your server.
+1. Go to the releases section and download the JAR that best suits your server.
 2. Move the downloaded JAR into your server's mods folder.
-3. Start your server to create the mods config file.
+3. Start your server to create the mod's config file.
 4. Go to your server's config folder and fill in the required information.
-5. Restart your server and your good to go.
+5. Restart your server and you are good to go.

 ## Credits